Pratical advises

 Services

-SANTA CASA - REDUCED MOBILITY
+REDUCED MOBILITY PLATFORM

-Follow the hearts in the room and visit this space prepared to facilitate access to disabled people and make the experience of all visitors even richer and unforgettable.
+The Reduced Mobility Platform is prepared to facilitate access to disabled people and make the experience of all visitors even richer and unforgettable.

 JOAQUIM CHAVES SAÚDE - FUTURE MOMS AREA